OldG Hosting provider reviews

 Fewer performance enhancements than competitors

-Final Verdict
+Final verdict

-Namecheap is a solid, low-cost hosting option for simple websites and beginners who value affordability and transparency over performance.
+A solid, low-cost hosting option for simple websites and beginners who value affordability and transparency over performance.
 While it does not compete with higher-end hosts, it offers dependable service for basic use cases.

 Best suited for small projects, personal sites, and users who want a no-frills hosting experience at a low cost.